ethanniser/effect-workshop/slides/slides.md

 # Escape hatches if you need them

-- `forkScoped` spawns a fiber in the same scope as its parent
 - `forkDaemon` spawns a fiber in the top level, global scope
+- `forkScoped` spawns a fiber and requires a `Scope` to be provided
 - `forkIn` allows you specify a custom scope to spawn a fiber in with a `Scope`

 ---